Find Grad Schools

 122 Yearly Graduations

 Wilkes University is the 6th most popular school in the nation for students seeking a master's degree in instructional media.
 Roughly 4,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $40,308 per year, while in-state graduate students, on average, pay $24,000 per year.
+The average in-state tuition for full-time undergraduates is $39,134 per year, while in-state graduate students, on average, pay $24,000 per year.
 During the most recent year for which we have data, 122 people received their master's degree in instructional media from Wilkes.
-About 70% of this group were women, and 1% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in instructional media at Wilkes University make a median salary of 62,560.
+Around 3% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 #7